trivialsoftware/trivialdb/ReadMe.md

 Normally, in an ORM, if you either create a new model instance, or get a model instance somehow, and something else changes the database, your model instance is out of date and doesn't get those changes.
-However, because of the nature of JBase, it was very easy to make the models smart enough to update themselves whenever something changes in the database.
+However, because of the nature of TrivialDB, it was very easy to make the models smart enough to update themselves whenever something changes in the database.

 That being said, there is an issue of how do we merge your unsaved changes when something else has updated the database?